 The big drawback to the Youth Mobility visa is that it is only available to citizens of a select list of 11 countries (plus British overseas territories).
 The other requirements for this visa are in Appendix Youth Mobility Scheme to the Immigration Rules and there is also some guidance on the scheme for Home Office staff.

-The rules for Indian citizens, who are being added to the scheme for the first time in 2022, will be more restrictive than for other nationalities.
+The rules for Indian citizens, who were added to the scheme for the first time in 2022 and have been able to submit applications from early 2023, are more restrictive than for other nationalities.

 Appendix Youth Mobility Scheme says:

 The applicant must be one of the following: